streamlit/docs/content/streamlit-cloud/share-your-app/share-previews.md

    # ... rest of your app
    ```

 2. If you don't set the `page_title` parameter, the title of the share preview will be the name of your app's GitHub repository.
-E.g., if you don't set the `page_title` parameter in `st.set_page_config()`, the title of the share preview for an app hosted on GitHub at https://github.com/jrieke/traingenerator will be "traingenerator".
+For example, the default title for an app hosted on GitHub at https://github.com/jrieke/traingenerator will be "traingenerator".

 ## Descriptions